erikblank/UniPics/README.md

 # UniPics
 <h3>Done with random pictures in your Gallery </h3> and don't know in which context you have done it?
-Save pictures in an online database, and verify with your own account, so you can open the same images with another device and leave notes.
+Save pictures in a cloud storage and verify with your own account, so you can open the same images with another device and leave notes.
+This is especially useful for students taking pictures in lectures.
 Here are some Screenshots:

 <p align="center">